debrisapron/um-sequencer/README.md

 Begins playback of a sequence of events with the given options.

 `events` is an array of event objects each of which must include two attributes:

 - `time`, the **musical** time in [whole notes](https://en.wikipedia.org/wiki/Whole_note) at which the event should fire.
 - `callback`, the function to be called at the given time.

 `options` is a config object which may include:

 - `tempo`, the tempo in beats per minute.
 Defaults to 120bpm.
 - `loopLength`, a length in whole notes at which to loop the sequence.
 If omitted, the sequence will not loop.
+- `onStop`, a callback which will be called when the sequence stops playback.
+The callback will be passed a string, either 'stopped' if the `stop()` method was called or 'finished' if the end of the sequence was reached and no `loopLength` was specified.

 ### sequencer.changeTempo(tempo)